Arkansas Diminished Value Claims

 02

-You may pursue a diminished value claim against the at fault driver’s liability insurance when another driver caused the accident.
+You may pursue diminished value against the at-fault driver's liability insurance when another driver caused the accident.

 03